Agile Software Development Resource Center

 Scrum Artifacts

-The Scrum methodology is not prescriptive as a process, but defines job roles, “ceremonies” (meetings or events) and “artifacts”.
+The Scrum development methodology is not prescriptive as a process, but defines job roles, “ceremonies” (meetings or events) and “artifacts”.
 Below are the definition of the three artifacts.

 Product Backlog